Narrow-gauge railways in Bosnia and Herzegovina: Upper Drina railway

 In the 1960s, plans were made to regauge the lines to standard gauge.
 However, this was not realised.
 On 28 May 1978 the line was closed for commercial traffic.

-The track bed is currently quite well visible in the landscape, with several stations, tunnels still visible.
+The track bed is currently very visible in the landscape, with several stations, tunnels still visible.
 A small part of the track is still in service as a heritage railway rebuilt between 1999 and 2003, Šargan Eight.

 Other

-There were numerous private industrial and mostly forestry narrow gauge railroads in operation throughout the late 19th and most of 20th century, with varying construction and deconstruction dates.
+There were numerous private industrial and mostly forestry narrow-gauge railroads in operation throughout the late 19th and most of 20th century, with varying construction and deconstruction dates.

-Some of them were isolated, while some had direct connections to one of the main state narrow gauge railroads.
+Some of them were isolated, while some had direct connections to one of the main state narrow-gauge railroads.

 Only some of those railroads are mentioned below.